Dyson Micro 1.5KG vs V8

 2. Weight and Size

-The next difference is the size and weight variance.
+The next difference is the variance in size and weight.

 The Dyson V8 is obviously larger and heavier by a few pounds (5.8 vs. 3.3 lbs).